 Palo Alto, California

-Elected alumni trustee to the board of trustees in 2006 and a term trustee in 2012, Diane Savage is of counsel to Cooley, a national law firm.
-From 2000 to 2010, Savage was a lecturer at the Stanford Graduate School of Business, where she taught business law.
-In 2009 she and her daughter-in-law opened The Reading Bug, an independent bookstore, in San Carlos, California.
+Elected alumni trustee to the board of trustees in 2006 and a term trustee in 2012, Diane W. Savage is of counsel to Cooley, a national law firm.
+From 2000 to 2010, Savage was a lecturer at the Stanford University Graduate School of Business, where she taught business law.
+In 2009 she and her daughter-in-law opened the Reading Bug, an independent bookstore, in San Carlos, California.
 Savage is a 1971 graduate of Emory College and a 1974 graduate of Georgetown University Law Center.

 Her practice focuses on the legal and business needs of emerging growth companies, with a primary emphasis on software and electronic commerce.
 She has considerable expertise in the formation and financing of such businesses, as well as in the structuring of complex licensing and commercial and strategic arrangements within the United States and internationally.